Two Girls on Broadway (1940)

 So it’s the ultimate irony that Lana’s character in Two Girls on Broadway was spared the miserable marriage that Lana experienced in real life.
 It wasn’t the first, and it certainly wouldn’t be the last, time where Lana Turner’s personal life seemed at least as exciting—if not more so—than the plots of the films she made.

 Catch the Film on TCM Next Week!

 And that’s it for Two Girls on Broadway!
-Don’t miss it on TCM next Friday, and be sure to check my site calendar for the other Joan Blondell films playing this month!
+Don’t miss it on TCM next Friday and be sure to check out the other Joan Blondell films playing this month!